salkam3156/DemoApp/README.md

 ## Road forward

+If this is to be botha demo and a template, repositories should not map 1-1 to CRUD operations.
+Need to make domain richer to be able to think up / demonstrate some sensical use cases.

 Application Queries and Commands should percolate up to controller level, and basically be the Action params.
 In such a way, the application functionality is naturally documented for the API consumer.
 Controller action maps to a feature invoked 1-1.